PythWare/Batch-Binary-File-Scanner/README.md

-# Batch Binary File Scanner
+# Kybernes Batch Binary File Scanner

-This is a standalone GUI Batch Binary File Scanner I made in Python and Dart (the executable is a dart script compiled) to make finding data/text significantly easier/quicker.
+This is a standalone GUI Batch Binary File Scanner I made in Python to make finding data/text significantly easier/quicker.
 Instead of you having to open thousands of files 1 by 1 in a hex editor (which would be time consuming) to search for 1 thing, you can use this.
+It even supports usage of multiprocessing, meaning you can use your extra cores to have many workers scanning to speed up the scanning.

 The tool will scan all files within a directory you select including subdirectories, it also tells you the file and the offsets of what you searched was found at.
 It accepts hex or text for searches.
 You can also select the character encoding to use for searching when using text searches.
 The current encodings I have supported are utf-8, shift-jis, and big-5.
 If you want support for more encodings, let me know.
 Shift-Jis is the most common character encoding for Japanese text in Japanese games and Big-5 for Chinese developed games, this will make finding Japanese/Chinese dialogue a lot easier if you originally had thousands of files you had to open manually, instead just type in what you want and have the scanner search for you.